 - All parties agree to mediate.

 - Pre-mediation interviews are scheduled and conducted with each party, separately.
-The purpose of pre-mediation meetings is to discuss the situation and gain insight into each party’s perception of the background of the dispute, the issues, their interests, and what each party wants as possible outcomes.
+The purpose of pre-mediation meetings is to discuss the situation and gain insight into each party’s perception of the situation, the issues, their interests, and what each party wants as possible outcomes.

 - Mediation is scheduled with all parties upon completion of all pre-mediation meetings.
-Mediation may take place in a neutral location (office, boardroom, meeting room) or a suitable place approved by all parties.
+Mediation may take place in a neutral location (office, boardroom, meeting room) or a suitable place approved by all parties, or virtually, on line.

 - Mediation takes place.
 A mediation takes on average 3 – 5 hours, depending upon the dispute and willingness of the parties to come to a resolution and outcome.
 At times, an additional mediation may be required depending upon the complexity of the dispute.

 - If the parties reach an agreed upon resolution, JRB Mediations will prepare a Mediated Agreement stating the terms and conditions created and agreed upon by all parties.